 This super thick and delicious lentil chili is jam packed with goodness, from lentils, meatless crumbles, and lots of veggies.
-It’s on the table quickly (with little fuss) and leftovers are incredible!
+It’s on the table quickly (with little fuss) and so filling!
 Garnish to your heart’s content!

 Cold weather gotcha a little blah?

 There’s a remedy for that.

 And not just any ol’ comfort food.

 Eats that you can feel good about (and tastes delicious) like this super hearty lentil chili.

 - Feeds a crowd

 - It’s vegan and gluten free

 - You can make it as spicy (or not) as you want